ensdomains/docs/dns-registrar-guide.md

 ## Steps

-Note: Currently only `.xyz`domain is supported.
-For other domains, please refer to the FAQ section.

 ### Step 1 Setting up DNSSEC signing

 When you first land on ENS manager, you will see something like below.